Solid surface material

-Solid surface material, also known as solid surface composite, is a man-made material usually composed of a combination of alumina trihydrate (ATH), acrylic, epoxy or polyester resins and pigments.
+Solid surface material, also known as solid surface composite, is an artificial composite material usually combining alumina trihydrate (ATH), acrylic, epoxy or polyester resins and pigments.
 It is most frequently used for seamless countertop installations.

 A solid surface material was first introduced by DuPont in 1967 under the name of Corian.
 Since the expiration of their patent other manufacturers have entered the market with their own branded products.
-These include Krion® by Porcelanosa Group, HIMACS by LX Hausys, Hanex Solid Surface by Hyundai L&C, Staron by Lotte Chemical, Evo Surfaces® and Velstone.
+These include Krion by Porcelanosa Group, HIMACS by LX Hausys, Hanex Solid Surface by Hyundai L&C, Staron by Lotte Chemical, Evo Surfaces and Velstone.

 History and characteristics

 DuPont created and marketed the first solid surface material in 1967, trademarked as Corian.
 The product was invented by DuPont biochemist Don Slocum that year, and was patented in 1968.
 Corian consists of a blend of alumina trihydrate, acrylic resin and various pigments.
 Originally marketed as a countertop material for both residential and commercial applications, it has since been used in many other applications including furniture.